 - the deletion of personal data once it is no longer being used for its original purpose

-So what’s everyone thinking of GDPR so far?
+So what’s everyone thinking of the General Data Protection Regulation so far?
 ZL Tech’s Associate General Counsel Linda Sharp gathered a panel of experts— ADP’s Global CPO Cecile Georges, CBRE’s Global Director of Privacy Shannon L. Clark, retired United States Magistrate Judge for the District of New Jersey and Senior Counsel at Dentons Ron Hedges, and BDO Director Jim Koziol— to share their thoughts on the 23rd, before GDPR came into full effect.
 The panel discussed unexpected challenges of GDPR and areas of compliance that have may have been overlooked.
 With suits already being filed, it’s imperative we cover our bases.

 You, Me, and GDPR